Learn from the worst data breaches in history and what your security team can do to prevent similar incidents.

 Attackers breached Adobe’s network and stole both customer data and source code for products including Acrobat and ColdFusion.
 The password storage was particularly problematic.
 Adobe used 3DES encryption instead of proper hashing.
 Many passwords shared the same encryption key.

 Password hints were stored in plaintext alongside the encrypted passwords.
-Security researchers could often guess passwords by analyzing the hints.
-Poor cryptographic choices amplified the damage.
+Security researchers could often guess passwords just by reading the hints.
+Poor cryptographic choices made everything worse.

 Lesson: Password hashing matters.
 Encryption is not a substitute for proper password hashing with unique salts.
 Storing password hints in plaintext defeats the purpose of encrypting passwords.